Heba-Atef99/Hospital_Management_System/README.md

 Our patient has many health and psychological services.
 Our hospital has many medical departments that make the patient do not need anything.
 As we have many services through the site that make the patient not need to go anywhere, especially in light of those epidemics that could expose the patient to danger

+## Technologies

+1. We are use Asp.net core Mvc of c# language for back.
+2. And HTML and CSS for front and JavaScript.
+3. SQL for Database.

+## SetUp